apiel/zicBox/NOTE.md

 - TODO add modulation on bitcrusher :-)

-- TODO seq show active step

 - TODO port zicPixel to Web assembly

 - TODO sudo display

-- TODO to be deprecated: const char* fontPath = nullptr;
+- TODO can EffectGrain and EffectDelay be one single effect to make an advance GrainDelay effect...?
+- TODO make a simple EffectDelay with preset... or re-use the exisiting one?
+- TODO or should it just be GRAIN track, DELAY track and REVERB track (alias delay?)

 - TODO Volume/Gain, could we have a value over 100% like 150%??